What is Dobson’s Model of Classroom Management?

 2. The second type of teacher speaks like this, “This is going to be a good year.
 Your parents have given me the responsibility of teaching you some very important things this year.
 This is why I cannot let one or two show-offs keep me from doing my job.
 Now if you want to try and disrupt what we’re here to do, I can tell you it will be a miserable year for you.
 I have many ways to make you uncomfortable and I will not hesitate to use them.”

-From the above, Dobson argues that the second type of teacher will face no problem in his/her class whereas the first type of teacher will lose control and student misbehaviors will increase drastically and in density.
-In the nutshell, democracy has no place in Dodson’s model of classroom management or discipline.
+From the above, Dobson argues that the second type of teacher will face no problem in his/her class whereas the first type of teacher will lose control, and student misbehaviors will increase drastically and in density.
+In a nutshell, democracy has no place in Dodson’s model of classroom management or discipline.

 Examples of Corporal Punishment